-The development of specific information needs and actions to be incorporated into the present implementation plan was guided by the 2012 California threat assessment and drew upon various sources of information.
-For each recognized threat, actions were developed to specifically address that threat, or to provide information needed for further assessment and development of mitigation measures.
+The development of specific information needs and actions to be incorporated into the present implementation plan was guided by the 2012, 2018 and 2022 threat assessments and drew upon various sources of information, including review of available literature, site visits, the authors' experience with lampreys across California and discussions with local stakeholders.
+For each recognized threat, actions were developed that would specifically address that threat, or would provide information needed for further assessment and development of mitigation measures.
 Final development of proposed actions incorporated the results of stakeholder meetings, workshops, ongoing conversations with stakeholders and local biologists, site visits, and the experience of the PLCI team.
-The principal goal of the implementation plans is to identify specific conservation efforts, knowledge gaps and key implementation projects that will reduce risks to Pacific Lamprey within each RMU and its component watersheds (HUC).
+The principal goal of the implementation plans is to identify specific conservation efforts, knowledge gaps and key implementation projects that we believe will reduce risks to Pacific Lamprey within each RMU and its component watersheds (HUC).
 However, there were also certain conservation efforts that are universal within the RMU, and often the broader region as well.
-These include outreach, education, coordination and incorporation of lampreys into existing aquatic conservation efforts, as well as basic research into aspects of lamprey lifehistory that directly relate to their conservation needs.
+These include outreach, education coordination and incorporation of lampreys into existing aquatic conservation efforts, as well as basic research into aspects of lamprey life-history that directly relate to their conservation needs.